ASPIRE-collab/nwr-cnns/README.md

 # nwr-cnns
- Site-specific camera trap species ID for USFWS NWR
+Site-specific camera trap species ID for USFWS NWR This repository largely contains data-cleaning tools working with Zooniverse data; models are trained using EcoAssist